Some practical insights on how to manage contracts in a large multinational group.

 There are several steps involved in the life cycle of a contract.
 Each step has its own challenges but here we will focus on the storing and monitoring part.

-When you draw up a new contract you may use Word or specialized software.
-When the contract has been finalized, you either sign it manually or use an electronic signing solution before you store it and monitor action items agreed upon in the contract.
+When you draw up a new contract you may use Word or specialised software for drawing up contracts.
+When the contract has been finalised you either sign it manually or use an electronic signing solution before you store it, and monitor action items agreed upon in the contract.